 With the aim of creating a recycling society, MORINAGA is setting targets, reducing waste emissions, and promoting recycling.

 All MORINAGA Group factories are endeavoring to raise recycling rates.
-The recycling rate in FY2016 for MORINAGA’s four factories and five related companies was 99.3% of total emissions.
+The recycling rate in FY2017 for MORINAGA’s four factories and five related companies was 99.97% of total emissions.
 In future, we will continue endeavor to separate garbage properly and use resources effectively, as well as promote the conversion of waste into recyclable materials.

-MORINAGA’s food recycling rate for FY2016 was 78.6%, wish was approx. 2.7% lower than the rate for the previous year.
+Morinaga’s food recycling rate for FY 2017 was 79.6%, which was approx. 1.0% higher than the rate for the previous year.
 Although factories are endeavoring to “control generation” of waste, the food waste produced is mainly recycled through use as animal feed, fertilizer, and methane fermentation raw materials.
 Due to its nature, product waste is difficult to recycle in some ways, but in future we will continue to select food waste recyclers that match products’ characteristics and promote recycling.

 We provide support for children in Ghana and other cacao-producing countries to receive an education with peace of mind.

 Seeing the confectionary production process, participants are able to gain a sense of the fun of manufacturing as well as the importance of safety and security measures.